Pierrelouis2/CPE_Planning/readme.md

  - group (A, B, C or D)
  - major (only for 4ETI students)

 Then we send to the user a message with a button for each day of the week.
-When the user click on a button, we send him a message with the timetable of the day according to his promotion and group.
+When the user click on a button, we send him a message with the timetable of the day according to his promotion and major.
+The group is not taken into account for the moment it is way too complicated because of the pdf file and too many of unplanned format.

-### Registre users

-Utilisastion d'un json comme pour la config du bot.
-Depuis le bouton de démarrage, on verifie que l'`id` existe dans la DB, si non on l'ajoute et on lui demande sa promotion, son groupe et sa filière si nécessaire grace a une série de messages avec un `postback`.

 # Legal